Dmonoloco/Card-Comparison-school-project/README.md

 # first project
 >This is a a small project that I made for school.
->Please be free to make changes and comments
+>Please be free to make changes and comments.